-The Trustees have compiled this Draft DAPRP in cooperation with EMPCo to: 1) present the injury assessment methods employed to quantify the natural resource injuries resulting from the Incidents; 2) identify the preferred restoration alternative; and 3) present the estimated costs of implementing the preferred restoration alternative.
+The Trustees have compiled this Final DAPRP in cooperation with EMPCo to: 1) present the injury assessment methods employed to quantify the natural resource injuries resulting from the Incidents; 2) identify the selected restoration alternative; and 3) present the estimated costs of implementing the selected restoration alternative.
 Throughout the restoration planning phase of the NRDA process, the Trustees have provided the public with information on the status of injury assessment and restoration planning to facilitate public involvement in the process.
-This Draft DAPRP summarizes the restoration planning conducted by the Trustees to date, and is being made available to the public for a 30-day comment period beginning on the date of the public notice announcing availability of the Draft DAPRP.
-Public comment is consistent with all state and federal laws and regulations that apply to the NRDA process, including Section 1006 of OPA, the federal NRDA Regulations at 15 CFR Part 990, Section 2480 of OSPRA, and the state NRDA Regulations at La.
-Admin.
-Code 43: Part XXIX, Chapter 1.
-After the 30-day public comment period, all comments received from the public will be evaluated by the Trustees and summarized in the Final DAPRP.
-An additional opportunity for public review will be provided in the event that the Trustees decide to make significant changes to the Draft DAPRP based on the initial public comments.
+In July 2017, a Notice of Availability was published in the Louisiana Register (Vol. 33, No. 6, pp. 2034-2035), the Baton Rouge Advocate, the Courier Daily Comet, the Plaquemines Gazettel, and the New Orleans Times Picayune.
+Public comments were solicited for 30 days following publication in accordance with La.
+Rev. State.
+30:2480.
+No public comments were received during the 30-day public comment period.